History & Heritage

 John Sailer came back into the classroom, although in a wheelchair after being hospitalized for a year.
 He was able to continue teaching math and science for 20 more years.

 In 1951, the school newspaper, The Messenger, was begun.
 A print shop was built to accommodate the printing press and other equipment necessary.
 That building was later used for the music department, then history classrooms, and in 2007 it started a new life as a blackbox theatre for the drama department.

 The student population was more than 100 at the end of the 1950s.
 The first phase of the boys dorm was begun in 1959, and it was first occupied in 1960.
 A second story was added in the 1970s.

 In 1962-63, Monte Vista Christian School received accreditation from the Western Association of Schools and Colleges (WASC).
 Afterwards, one of the professors on the accreditation team said that if he had a daughter, she would attend Monte Vista Christian School, because he had seen such loyalty and commitment among the staff and the students.

 In the 1960s, the Athletic Department became organized under the leadership of Dale Lebeck and C.C.
 Richardson.
-The gym, now called the Middle School gym, was built by Harry York by moving a Quonset hut piece by piece from San Jose, at a total cost of under $5,000.
+The gym, now called the Auxiliary Gym, was built by Harry York by moving a Quonset hut piece by piece from San Jose, at a total cost of under $5,000.